cdktf/cdktf-provider-googlebeta/docs/googleMonitoringUptimeCheckConfig.python.md

 Some regions contain one location, and others contain more than one.
 If this field is specified, enough regions to include a minimum of 3 locations must be provided, or an error message is returned.
 Not specifying this field will result in uptime checks running from all regions.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.80.0/docs/resources/google_monitoring_uptime_check_config#selected_regions GoogleMonitoringUptimeCheckConfig#selected_regions}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.81.0/docs/resources/google_monitoring_uptime_check_config#selected_regions GoogleMonitoringUptimeCheckConfig#selected_regions}

+---

+##### `synthetic_monitor`<sup>Optional</sup> <a name="synthetic_monitor" id="@cdktf/provider-google-beta.googleMonitoringUptimeCheckConfig.GoogleMonitoringUptimeCheckConfig.Initializer.parameter.syntheticMonitor"></a>

+- *Type:* <a href="#@cdktf/provider-google-beta.googleMonitoringUptimeCheckConfig.GoogleMonitoringUptimeCheckConfigSyntheticMonitor">GoogleMonitoringUptimeCheckConfigSyntheticMonitor</a>

+synthetic_monitor block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.81.0/docs/resources/google_monitoring_uptime_check_config#synthetic_monitor GoogleMonitoringUptimeCheckConfig#synthetic_monitor}

 ---